nikhil-200311/QuestSearch/README.md

 ```

 This will start both the frontend and backend servers.
 Make sure that both are running simultaneously to ensure full functionality.

+---

+This should now be a comprehensive `README.md` for your project, covering the important aspects such as the known bug, installation steps, and how to start the project.
+Let me know if you need any more details!